 Nobody’s perfect, and we’re not saying you should delete every photo on Facebook where you look less than your best, but you should definitely take a look at all the memories you’ve made and be proud of yourself for all that you’ve accomplished.

 Yes, even if it’s just for an hour or less—unplug from social media and any other websites that tend to distract you.

 40. Read Your Favorite Author

 If you’ve got a favorite author, spend some time diving into one of their books!
 You can also try an audiobook.

 41. Spend Time At The Park

-Bring your friends along for the ride or spend some time in solitude under that tree where you used to play as a kid.
+As much as we love our smartphones, laptops and binge watch our TV shows, it’s good to get out of the house and be around nature once in a while.
+Bring your friend or a family member along for the ride or spend some time in solitude under that tree where you used to play as a kid.
 Either way, spending time outdoors is great for your mental health!
 One of my favorite self care ideas that I do often!

 42. Go For A Hike

 Get out of your comfort zone and try something different like going on a hike.
 Pack some snacks or even just a bottle of water if the weather permits, and get out there to enjoy nature!